 In 2015 he played with future Seawolves teammate Brock Staller, as the Thunderbirds placed 3rd at the 2015 World University Rugby Cup.
 At the tournament, they had a significant win over the New Zealand Universities.

 The team also won the B.C Premier League for 3 consecutive years from 2015 to 2017.
 He won the 2015 Canadian Rugby Championship with the B.C U19 men and was selected to Canada’s U20 squad in 2016.

 In 2017 he played at flanker with the BC Bears and won the 2017 Canadian Rugby Championship alongside fellow Seawolves Phil Mack, George Barton, and Brock Staller.
 In 2018 he also was on the BC Bears and played in two matches.

-Seattle indicated that in re-signing Nakai that “the flanker adds even more depth to the Seawolves forward pack with his physicality carrying the ball with pace and strength in contact.
-Penny is not someone you want to run into on either side of the ball and provides more athleticism to our set pieces.”
+Seattle indicated that in re-signing Nakai in 2019 that “the flanker adds even more depth to the Seawolves forward pack with his physicality carrying the ball with pace and strength in contact.
+Penny is not someone you want to run into on either side of the ball and provides more athleticism to our set-pieces.”